Saptaparna-modak/MCA-PROJECTSS/Secure-File-Sharing-Using-Cloud/README.md

 deal with this kind of dangers and provide more secure transaction of files through cloud.
 These researches have provided us with some powerful encryption and key exchange algorithms.
 Some of the algorithms are said to be uncrackable even using current super computers.
-AES encryption and Diffie Hellman Key Exchange are one of those algorithms which we will use in our project.
+AES encryption and Diffie Hellman Key Exchange are one of those algorithms which we will use in this project.

 ## System Design

 This system is designed such that it can be differentiated in two parts.
-The main aim for doing that is easier maintenance on later part and work division between group members.
 The first part is consisting of a computer application.
 The task of this application is to become a bridge between the web-hosting application and user’s computer device.
 This application will be used to encrypt and decrypt any given file using various keys.
 The application will be using a symmetric